 - Traditional Spey Lines – These lines usually have a long head length – usually greater than 50 ‘ and have an integrated running line.
 Traditional Spey lines let the angler strip less line in between each cast.
 This makes casting these lines much a much more efficient fishing experience.
 This is the main advantage over the Scandinavian and Skagit type of lines.
 Simply stated, the better the caster you are, the longer the head length of line you will be able to cast.
 Sinking tips and heavy flies are much more difficult to cast on traditional Spey Lines.

 - Skagit Spey Lines – These lines usually have a head length of less than three times the rod length.
 Generally, Skagit lines need a front tip added before they are ready to fish.
 Adding a floating or sinking tip usually makes other two-handed lines more difficult to cast.
 This is opposite for Skagit lines- they lift weight very easily.
 Large flies and heavy tips can’t be casted with any other type of line more easily.
 The same goes for the heaviest sink tips, making Skagit lines perfect for winter steelhead in the coldest streams.
-Short head length makes a Skagit line a great line for beginners.
+The short head length makes a Skagit line a great line for beginners.
 The downside is the splashy presentation and the large amount of line that has to be stripped in before each cast.

 Boy!
 He Has a Big (Spey Line) Head!

 So now how do you pick the proper head for your two-handed rod?
 I would go into the D-Loop technical stuff and anchor point mumbo-jumbo but this is about line selection – not specific casting dynamics.
-Time for a list with a few things that you should consider when choosing the length of head you will need to have a splendid day of casting a thousand times.
+Time for a list of a few things that you should consider when choosing the length of head you will need to have a splendid day of casting a thousand times.

 A Few Things to Consider When Choosing Your Spey Line Head